python/cpython/Doc/library/io.rst

 At the top of the I/O hierarchy is the abstract base class :class:`IOBase`.
 It defines the basic interface to a stream.
-Note, however, that there is no separation between reading and writing to streams; implementations are allowed to throw an :exc:`IOError` if they do not support a given operation.
+Note, however, that there is no separation between reading and writing to streams; implementations are allowed to raise an :exc:`IOError` if they do not support a given operation.

 Extending :class:`IOBase` is :class:`RawIOBase` which deals simply with the reading and writing of raw bytes to a stream.  :class:`FileIO` subclasses